buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 PopulateSecrets
 +++++++++++++++

-The step creates files containing secrets datas in a selected path.
+The step creates files containing secrets data in a selected path.

 The parameters are contained in a list of dict for the following parameters: